 - providing reviews or summaries of evidence

-- exploroing new technologies and innovations that can support health delivery
+- explroing new technologies and innovations that can support health delivery

-- profiling NHS organisations to identify any common themes and issues.
+- profiling NHS organisations to identify common themes and issues

 You'll be the front-line staff of the library service.
 Your role will involve:

-- running the enquiry desk and helping users with issues eg patient care, research or professional development.
+- running the enquiry desk and helping users with issues, for example patient care, research or professional development

 - ordering books and journals

-- administrative tasks eg sending out letters and maintaining databases and records.
+- administrative tasks such as sending out letters and maintaining databases and records

 Senior library assistants may supervise the library assistants and take on additional responsibilities, such as managing document delivery services and liaising with more senior staff.